redpesk-core/afb-app-manager/docs/archives/1-afm-daemons.md

 accessible by current user.

-When **afm-system-daemon** installs or removes an application, on success it sends the signal.
+When **afm-system-daemon** installs or removes an application, on success it sends the signal **.
 When receiving such a signal, **afm-system-daemon** rebuilds its applications list.